 "Not everyone who says to Me, 'Lord, Lord,' will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.Matthew 7:21(NASB)

 The Lord knew the importance of differentiating between a genuine minister and a vicious wolf.
-Only those who are saved by grace, abiding in Christ, walking in spirit and maintaining fellowship with the Father can bring forth the fruit of righteousness.
-Others make a pretence of spirituality - professing to know Him with their lips, while hiding a heart of unbelief and rebellion.
+Only those who are saved by grace, abiding in Christ, walking in the spirit, and maintaining fellowship with the Father, can bring forth the fruit of righteousness.
+Others make a pretence of spirituality - professing to know Him with their lips while hiding a heart of unbelief and rebellion.

-However, there is only one way to heaven, and that is through faith in Christ.
-Jesus points out that not everyone who says to Him, 'Lord, Lord,' will enter.
+However, there is only one way to heaven and that is through faith in Christ.
+Jesus points out, "not everyone who says to Him, 'Lord, Lord,' will enter."
 He is the only Door into the coming kingdom.
 He is the only Way to the Father.
-Only those who produce spiritual fruit and carry out God's will can enter.

-Heavenly Father, thank You for the warning of false prophets and professors in your Word.
+Heavenly Father, thank You for the warning of false prophets and professors, in your Word.
 I pray that you would guard the hearts and minds of all your children and protect them from false prophets and ungodly professors who seek to devour the flock.
-Help us identify the fruit of those in positions of leadership in the Church who come to us in sheep's clothing but inwardly are ravenous wolves... and give us discernment to know the truth and reject those who do not discern Your will.
-This we ask in Jesus' name, AMEN.
+Help us identify the fruit of those in positions of leadership in the Church who come to us in sheep's clothing but inwardly are ravenous wolves, and give us discernment to know the truth and reject those who do not discern Your will.
+This I ask in Jesus' name, AMEN.